 - Use a plastic bag to cover the pot or place in a tray that has a plastic cover – this will help to hold the temperature and humidity.

-- After 7-14 days, you will see little green shoots peeking through the compost.
+- Within 7-14 days, you will see little green shoots peeking through the compost.
+Keep an eye on your pot after 4 days as they could pop up even earlier.
 Once this happens, you can take the plastic cover off and place them near a bright warm window.

 - Once the seedlings have the second set of leaves (true leaves), they are ready for transplanting into their own pots.